WPGB: As WYDD

-104.7 adopted the WPGH call letters, but soon afterwards, the station changed to a full-time jazz format and changed its call letters to WYDD meaning "The WYDE World Of Pittsburgh!", using an elongated globe as its logo.
+104.7 adopted the WPGH call letters, and soon afterwards, the station changed to a full-time jazz format changing its call letters to WYDD meaning The WYDE World of Pittsburgh, using an elongated globe as its logo.
 A fragment of the jazz format remained as "Jazz Impressions", a weekend specialty smooth jazz show that premiered in 1976.
-The station would then move to a more freeform/progressive AOR format throughout the 1970s, which would then shift into a Top 40/CHR format in the early to the late 1980's.
-Throughout their run as a Top 40/CHR station WYDD used monikers and slogans like "Pittsburgh's Heartbeat FM 104 WYDD, The Heart Beats For You!", "104.7 WYDD, Metro Music And New Hits For A New Attitude!", and "Power 104.7 WYDD, Pittsburgh's Power Station!"
+The station would then move to a more freeform/progressive AOR format throughout the 1970's, which would then shift into a Top 40/CHR format from 1977 all the way to 1989.
+Throughout their run as a Top 40/CHR station, WYDD used monikers, mottos, and slogans like; WYDD 104.7 FM, Pittsburgh's Heartbeat!, 104 FM WYDD, The Heart Beats for You!, 104.7 WYDD, Metro Music, New Hits, For a New Attitude, and Power 104.7 WYDD, Pittsburgh's Power Station!

-The Stephen King book "Christine" (but not the movie of the same name) was set in a fictional suburb of Pittsburgh and mentioned both "WYDD" and its weekly "Block Party Weekend" multiple times.
-The "Block Party Weekend" was a playing of multiple songs by the same artist back-to-back.
+The Stephen King book "Christine" (but not the movie of the same name) was set in a fictional suburb of Pittsburgh and mentioned both 104.7 WYDD and their legendary Block Party Weekend segments multiple time, the "WYDD's Block Party Weekend" was an hour of playing of multiple songs by the same artist back-to-back featuring the WYDD's MetroMix and then later renamed as the WYDD's PowerMix.

 As WNRJ

 On May 17, 1989, at 7:30 p.m., the station became known as Energy 105, and brought about the call letter change to WNRJ.
 Before the changeover, the station manager at the time, Bob Hank, executed an early viral marketing plan by playing the song "What's On Your Mind (Pure Energy)" by Information Society non-stop in a loop for 25 1/2 hours — focusing on a repeat of the "Pure Energy" sample from Leonard Nimoy as Star Trek's Mr. Spock.
 The marketing stunt caused listeners to call emergency services concerned that some calamity befell the DJs and other station employees.
 Hank told reporters he was only trying to draw attention to the station's switch in format and new call letters.
 "We were just trying to draw a little bit of attention," Hank said.
 "We never dreamed it would go this far."

-"Energy" was led by WABC radio legend and consultant Rick Sklar and WYDD Program Director Tony Florentino.
-Among the talent hired for "Energy" was New York City native Mike Frazer, who remained in Pittsburgh and has been a part of WWSW since 1990, and Columbus, Ohio nighttime radio legend Suzy Waud.
+"Energy" was led by former WABC program director; consultant Rick Sklar, and WYDD program director Tony Florentino.
+Among the talent hired for "Energy" was New York City native Mike Frazer, who remained in Pittsburgh and has been a part of WWSW since 1990.
 The format was successful in terms of ratings, but quickly became too costly to maintain.

 One of the chief competitors between Top 40 station WBZZ (then known as B94, now as KDKA-FM) and AOR-formatted WDVE, the station maintained a fairly consistent lineup until its sale to Salem Communications in 1989, ending more than two decades of local ownership.

 WYDD had its main studio located along with WKPA in New Kensington since its beginnings, but maintained a separate sales office at Gateway Towers in Pittsburgh for many years.